Best Adjustable Bed Canada: Our Top Picks (2025)

 What is the best adjustable bed in Canada?

-The Douglas Adjustable Bed is the best adjustable bed in Canada.
-This power-adjustable bed comes with a wide range of features, including wireless remote, three-speed upper and lower body massage, Zero-G mode, independent head and foot controls, and USB ports to charge your devices.
-It was also named the 2022 Product of the Year in a Kantar survey of 4,000 Canadians.
+The Douglas Adjustable Bed is our top pick for the best adjustable bed in Canada.
+This power-adjustable frame includes premium features such as a wireless remote, three-speed massage for both upper and lower body, Zero-G mode, independent head and foot controls, and USB ports for device charging.
+It was also recognized as the 2022 Product of the Year based on a Kantar survey of 4,000 Canadians.

-With a 120-night sleep trial, 10-year limited warranty, and wide selection of features, the Douglas Adjustable Bed is our top pick for Canada’s best adjustable bed at $1,149 for a queen size.
+With a 120-night sleep trial, a 10-year limited warranty, and an array of modern comfort features, the Douglas Adjustable Bed offers great value at $1,299 for a queen size.

 Douglas Adjustable Bed